 Osteoarthritis is one of the leading causes of disability worldwide, being associated with significant joint pain and activity limitation.
 In practice, many patients are referred to an orthopaedic surgeon when they complain of pain and an inability to perform their normal work or sporting tasks.
 Often, they are told that they are “too good” for a joint replacement and to return when their symptoms have become worse.
 This can lead to the perception that nothing further can be done - and that the patient must give up the painful activities.
 This often leads them to become progressively more sedentary and, in many cases, gaining body weight; both leading to increased overall health risks.

-I am often asked if someone should stop running due to some x-ray changes suggestive of arthritis to ‘preserve their knees’.
-If symptoms are manageable, I encourage them to keep some form of running in their life, as it has so many health benefits.
+We are often asked if someone should stop running due to some x-ray changes suggestive of arthritis to ‘preserve their knees’.
+If symptoms are manageable, we encourage them to keep some form of running in their life, as it has so many health benefits.
 In relation to recreational running and osteoarthritis risk, the risk of osteoarthritis and arthritis progression is higher being sedentary and a ‘non-runner’.
 This is largely due to the association of higher body weight plus the lack of impact forces, which can be cartilage protective.
 In a study looking at 125,000 people, only 3.5% of recreational runners had hip or knee arthritis; compared with those who were sedentary and did not run having a higher rate (10.2%) of hip or knee arthritis.

 In reality, there are a large number of simple interventions that can have a huge impact on a patient’s pain.
 Education is an essential part of an effective treatment plan.
 It is important to explain to patients that their symptoms may well improve with treatment – despite them having an abnormal x-ray with some degree of arthritis.
 This is often very helpful as many patients assume that they will not get better and resign themselves to ongoing disability and inactivity.
 Encouraging activity, even when it is a little painful, is almost always a good idea.
 Targeted rehabilitation programmes, which incorporate muscle strengthening and non or partial weight-bearing exercise, can be very effective treatments.